Oil Reporting and Contributions

 Member States in which no company or entity is liable to pay contributions to the 1992 Fund and/or the Supplementary Fund should notify the Director using the Nil declaration form.

-The quantities of contributing oil received in the calendar year 2017 in the territories of States which were Members of the 1992 Fund on 31 December 2017 (as reported by 31 December 2018) are listed here.
-Also included is a list of those States that received no contributing oil during 2017 and a list of States that had not submitted any reports by 31 December 2018.
+The quantities of contributing oil received in the calendar year 2021 in the territories of States that were Members of the 1992 Fund on 31 December 2021 (as reported by 31 December 2022) are listed here.
+Also included is a list of those States that received no contributing oil during 2021 and a list of States that had not submitted any reports by 31 December 2022.

 Recent contribution history

-At their October 2019 sessions, the governing bodies decided on the levies of contributions, based on oil received in the calendar years 2012, 2016 and 2017 and payable by 1 March 2020.
-Details of the decisions taken in respect of each General and Major Claims Funds for open incidents are given here.
+At its October 2022 session, the 1992 Fund Administrative Council, acting on behalf of the 1992 Fund Assembly, decided to levy contributions based on oil received in 2021 and payable by 1 March 2023.
+Details of these contributions are provided in the 2022 Contributions Information Sheet.
+Details of prior decisions taken in respect of each General and Major Claims Fund for open incidents are given here.

 Contributions to the 1992 Fund by Member State